Calliopean Society

-The Calliopean Society (the Fraternity of Phi Epsilon Mu) is a literary and debating society at Yale College founded in 1819, disbanded in 1853, and revived in 1950.
+The Calliopean Society, also known as the Fraternity of Phi Epsilon Mu, is a literary and debating society at Yale College founded in 1819, disbanded in 1853, and revived in 1950.
 Its name refers to Calliope, chief of the muses and muse of epic poetry, daughter of Zeus and Mnemosyne (memory).

 History

 First incarnation: 1819-1853

 Calliopean was founded in 1819 by a group of members of Linonia dissatisfied with the result of an election for the presidency of the latter society.

-The name may allude The Calliopean Society of New York City, which operated from the 1780s until 1831.
+The name may allude to The Calliopean Society of New York City, which operated from the 1780s until 1831.
 The New York City Society has been described as "a queer assemblage...a club of bachelors who celebrated their indolent disengagement from the Anglo-American power establishment... and used their marginal position to prospect truths not viewed by useful and virtuous citizens of the Republic.
-They were one of the first of the type of masculine literary cabal that would become common after 1800: the sort of club that Washington Irving, the prince of old bachelors, nourished and that the young Federalist bachelors of arts formed after graduating from Harvard and finding themselves locked out of the halls of power by Thomas Jefferson.
+They were one of the first of the type of masculine literary cabal that would become common after 1800: the sort of club that Washington Irving, the prince of old bachelors, nourished and that the young Federalist Bachelors of arts formed after graduating from Harvard and finding themselves locked out of the halls of power by Thomas Jefferson.
 The groups collected the odd fellows who had given up on cultivating character and civic virtue and domestic responsibility and patriarchy and opted instead for projecting personality, indulging genius, pursuing pleasure, and damning commerce.
 [It] was an early version of that sort of humorous society of eccentrics portrayed by Charles Dickens in The Pickwick Papers."

 Another literary society of the same name had been formed in Bermuda in 1790 by George Tucker, at that time under the tutelage of Josiah Meigs, who later became Professor of Moral Philosophy at Yale.

 At Yale, Calliopean was distinguished from rival societies Linonia and Brothers-In-Unity by a larger proportion of membership from Southern states.
 Increasing sectional tensions before the American Civil War caused Calliopean to disband in 1853.